Law & Order: Special Victims Unit season 19: Cast

 The entire main cast from the previous season returned.
 In August 2017, it was announced that Philip Winchester would reprise his role as Assistant State's Attorney Peter Stone from Chicago Justice, appearing around the midpoint of the season.
-New show runner/executive producer Michael Chernuchin told Entertainment Weekly that Stone's character would be coming in as an antagonist and that he will be a foil for A.D.A.
-Barba (Raúl Esparza) this season; Stone's character isn't necessarily taking his [Barba's] job.
+New show runner/executive producer Michael Chernuchin told Entertainment Weekly that Stone's character would be coming in as an antagonist and that he would be a foil for A.D.A.
+Barba (Raúl Esparza) this season, but that Stone's character wasn't necessarily taking his [Barba's] job.
 "There's more than one A.D.A. in New York [...]
 Philip will come in and he won't be the nicest person our characters have ever met.
 What he's going to be doing, too, is basically bringing all of the franchises into one.
 He's connecting Law & Order, the Chicago franchises and now SVU."
 His character debuted in the thirteenth episode of the season.
 In the thirteenth episode, Raúl Esparza departed the cast after six seasons on the show.
 He told Natalie Abrams of Entertainment Weekly that it was his decision to leave, adding "I've done six seasons, I felt like it was time to go.
 I had explored a lot of what I thought Barba was about.
 I just felt it was time to move on."
 Philip Winchester took his place as the show's permanent A.D.A, guest starring in Esparza's final episode before joining the main cast in the fourteenth episode.